-- (1) The Commissioner must give an international application an international filing date if- - (a) a request contained in the international application specifies New Zealand as a designated State under Article 4(1)(ii) of the Patent Cooperation Treaty; and - (b) 1 or more of the following applies:

-(i) the receiving Office has refused to accord the international appli- cation an international filing date under Article 11(1) of the Patent Cooperation Treaty: (ii) the receiving Office has declared that the international application is considered withdrawn: (iii) the International Bureau has made a finding under Article 12(3) of the Patent Cooperation Treaty that the international application is considered withdrawn; and (c) opera resul Commissioner has decided under Article $25(2)(a)$ of the Patent Co- ation Treaty that the refusal or the declaration or the finding was the t of an error or omission on the part of the receiving Office or the national Bureau.
-(2) by the ven under subsection $(1)$ must be the date of receipt of the applica- e receiving Office under Article $11(1)$ of the Patent Cooperation (3) of receipt of the application by the receiving Office cannot be ascer- Commissioner may give the application an international filing date.
-(4) This Act ap plies to the application in accordance with this section.
-(5) This section n does not apply to an international application that has been filed in

-(5) This section does not apply to an international application that has been filed in a receiving Office in a language other than English, unless a translation of that application into English that has been verified to the satisfaction of the Commissioner has been provided to the Commissioner.
-Supremulting the translation of the Commissioner.
+- (1) The Commissioner must give an international application an international filing date if- - (a) a request contained in the international application specifies New Zealand as a designated State under Article 4(1)(ii) of the Patent Cooperation Treaty; and - (b) 1 or more of the following applies: - (i) the receiving Office has refused to accord the international application an international filing date under Article 11(1) of the Patent Cooperation Treaty: - (ii) the receiving Office has declared that the international application is considered withdrawn: - (iii) the International Bureau has made a finding under Article 12(3) of the Patent Cooperation Treaty that the international application is considered withdrawn; and - (c) the Commissioner has decided under Article 25(2)(a) of the Patent Cooperation Treaty that the refusal or the declaration or the finding was the result of an error or omission on the part of the receiving Office or the International Bureau. - (2) The date given under subsection (1) must be the date of receipt of the application by the receiving Office under Article 11(1) of the Patent Cooperation Treaty. - (3) If the date of receipt of the application by the receiving Office cannot be ascertained, the Commissioner may give the application an international filing date. - (4) This Act applies to the application in accordance with this section. - (5) This section does not apply to an international application that has been filed in a receiving Office in a language other than English, unless a translation of that application into English that has been verified to the satisfaction of the Commissioner has been provided to the Commissioner.